Program Overview

 This Handbook is for Residential Property Owners

-This Program Handbook (“Handbook”) is for property owners interested in financing the installation of Qualifying Improvements to properties that are zoned residential and composed of four or fewer dwelling units located in Participating Municipalities.
+This Program Handbook (“Handbook”) is for property owners financing the installation of Qualifying Improvements to properties that are zoned residential and composed of four or fewer dwelling units located in Participating Municipalities.
 For a list of Participating Municipalities, visit our website at www.fortifi.com.

 Is the Program Right for You?

 The Program may not be the best financing option for you.
 You should carefully read this Handbook, the documents that require your signature, and research all available financing options and then select the option that is most appropriate for you.
-We make no representations, expressed or implied that the Program is the right option for you.
+We make no representations, expressed or implied, that the Program is the right option for you.

 BEFORE YOU ENTER INTO A FINANCING AGREEMENT, YOU ARE REQUIRED TO PROVIDE TO THE HOLDERS OR LOAN SERVICERS OF ANY EXISTING MORTGAGES ENCUMBERING OR OTHERWISE SECURED BY THE PROPERTY AT LEAST FIVE (5) BUSINESS DAYS NOTICE OF YOUR INTENT TO ENTER INTO A FINANCING AGREEMENT WHICH NOTICE SHALL INCLUDE THE MAXIMUM PRINCIPAL AMOUNT TO BE FINANCED AND THE MAXIMUM ANNUAL ASSESSMENT NECESSARY TO REPAY THAT AMOUNT.
 THE PROGRAM WILL PREPARE AND SEND THIS NOTICE ON YOUR BEHALF IF YOU ARE APPROVED FOR FINANCING.